-With the opening in Manchester of the largest football museum in the world, a couple of years ago, it’s nice to know that the city that hosts the top two teams of last season has a little reminder of Villa’s heritage.
+With the opening a couple of years ago in Manchester of the largest football museum in the world, it’s nice to know that the city that hosts the top two teams of last season has a little reminder of Villa’s heritage.
 If you’re off to Old Trafford or the Etihad to watch Villa, it would be rude not to pop in between pints to pay one’s respect.
 After all, it’s free to get in and slap bang in the centre of town.

 MOMS had a good chat with Adam who works at the Museum to get an insight into what it offers Villa fans in particular.